 Your rent will be automatically paid for you through a third party BAH processor that will work with the DoD Defense Finance Office.
 Each month you will see the transaction on your Leave and Earnings Statement.
 The BAH at the with dependent rate is paid as rent.
-BAH includes an allowance for rent, utilities and Renter's Insurance.
+BAH includes an allowance for rent and basic utilities.

 • Will rent be based on size of the home or BAH?

 Rent is based on BAH.
 BAH is based on rank, not on the size of the home.

 • How will BAH work for families where both parents are military members?

 Both members will receive BAH.
 The senior member will receive it at the with-dependent rate, while the junior member will receive it at the without-dependent rate.
 Under current Department of Defense rules, only the senior member's BAH at the with-dependent rate will be used to calculate the rent amount, so the family can keep the BAH of the junior member.

 • Foreign students do not receive BAH and can not utilize paying by allotment.
 How will foreign students pay their rent?

 Foreign students will pay rent monthly by certified funds.
 These payments will be made payable to Hunt Communities, LLC.